 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-Design a garment: source fabric, make a basic pattern and cut and sew the garment
+The ability to design a garment: source fabric, make a basic pattern and cut and sew the garment

-Basic patternmaking, fabric identification and cutting and sewing
+Basic patternmaking, fabric identification and cutting and sewing skills

 Skills and knowledge to start your own business

 A strong pathway to continue your study and enhance your career opportunities